cristian1604/Code128/README.md

 # Code128 Encoder

-This repo contains the algorithm to encode some text into **Code128 code set B**.
+This repo contains the algorithm to encode some text into **Code128 code set B** and the mathematic algorithm to calculate the checksum bit.

-The following algorithm was reached by reverse engineering.
-But since 2015 I use this algorithm and has worked very well.
+The following results was reached by reverse engineering in 2012.
+Since 2015 I use this algorithm in several commercial projects and it's worked very well.

 ### How the encoder works?

 Code128 is a high-density linear barcode symbology.
 It is used for alphanumeric or numeric-only barcodes.
 It can encode all 128 characters of ASCII and, by use of an extension symbol (FNC4), the Latin-1 characters defined in ISO/IEC 8859-1.

-A Code 128 barcode has six sections:
+A Code 128 barcode has four sections with two quiet sections:

   *  Quiet zone
   *  Start symbol
-  *  Encoded data
+  *  Data
   *  Check symbol
   *  Stop symbol
-  *  Final bar (often considered part of the stop symbol)
   *  Quiet zone

 The check symbol is calculated from a weighted sum (modulo 103) of all the symbols.

-### Why B norm?
+#### Why B norm?

 | Code set | Start char | Start ASCII code | Stop char | Stop ASCII code | Symbols supported |
 | ------ | ------ | ------ | ------ | ------ | ------ |